How to Generate Secure Passwords

 How to Create Secure Passwords

-To protect your personal data, adopt these three strict password rules:
+To protect your personal data, adopt these strict password rules:

 How to Manage Hundreds of Passwords

 Memorizing hundreds of secure passwords is humanly impossible.
-The industry standard recommendation is to use a reputable **Password Manager** (such as 1Password, Bitwarden, or Dashlane).
+The industry standard recommendation is to use a reputable Password Manager.
+Here is how the leading options compare:

 These tools act as a secure digital vault, generating unique passwords for every account, storing them in encrypted form, and auto-filling them in your browser.
 You only need to memorize one single "Master Password" to lock the vault.